datasentinel/datasentinel_documentation/_build/html/_sources/index.rst.txt

    :alt: Performance tool for Postgresql
    :align: center

-   Datasentinel is a unique and innovative performance tool for Postgresql.
+   Datasentinel is a unique and innovative performance tool for PostgreSQL.

-   This documentation will show you how to install the on-premises platform and how to use Datasentinel.
+   Find all the information you need to install and use Datasentinel

 .. note::
    | Datasentinel is available from PostgreSQL version **9.4**
    |